Sekaransabapathi/Burned-Area-Mapping/README.md

 1. other study areas.
 2. other indices in place of BAIS-2.
 3. other time periods.
-4. other applications like flood area mapping, places affected by heat stress in an year, etc.
+4. other applications like flood area mapping, places affected by heat stress in a year, etc.

 [1](https://www.researchgate.net/publication/335490095_Rice_Acreage_Estimation_of_Ludhiana_District_using_Sentinel-1A_Time_Series_Data)